|

 Manufactured by the Preceptor Electrical Corp., this model K tube tester is a little different as it uses 12 lights with different levels of brightness to indicate tube quality and seven neon lamps to indicate shorts.

 There is a set of six standard lamps which are set to individual brightness levels as called out in the setup chart.
-To measure tube quality, the brightness of the Load lamps are then each compared with the corresponding standard lamps.
-The small meter in the upper right is to set the AC line voltage.

 Larger Photo